monstermichl/TypeShell/README.md

 ```

 ### Types
 TypeShell supports the definition of types.
-However, types which result in slices are not supported yet.

 ```golang
 // Define a type.